bhanu290/floor-plan-management/README.md

 ## Introduction

 The Intelligent Floor Plan Management System is designed to provide a seamless workspace experience by allowing administrators to manage and optimize floor plans effectively.
-This system includes features for robust user authentication, conflict resolution, version control, offline synchronization, meeting room optimization, and comprehensive error handling.
+This system includes features for robust user authentication, version control,  meeting room optimization, and  error handling.
 This document provides a detailed case study of the system's implementation, including code snippets, data structures, algorithms, and time/space complexity analysis.

 ## 1. Authentication